Bahaa-Labs/Bahaa-Labs/README.md

 > **Build beyond the model.**

-Modern AI performance is shaped by far more than model architecture.
+Modern AI systems are shaped by more than model architecture.

-It depends on **memory movement, kernel efficiency, scheduling, distributed execution, retrieval quality, evaluation methodology, observability, and operational reliability.**
+They depend on **problem formulation, data integration, agent workflows, retrieval, evaluation, inference, memory movement, scheduling, distributed execution, observability, and deployment.**

-That is the layer where I focus my engineering work.
+That is the engineering layer where I focus my work.

+---